 I love Sally Hanson Gel Nail Polish.
 It is quick to do and you do not need a UV light to dry, just natural or artificial light.
 I use either Red Eye or Redgy and the top coat.
 I find it does not for chip 4 – 5 days and you can take it off with regular nail polish remover.

-I wear my favourite evening perfume Chanel Chance and I wear my hair either pinned up or lose.
+I wear my favourite evening perfume Chanel Chance and I wear my hair either pinned up or loose.

-If I wear it lose, I straighten it, I could not live without my GHD’s, best invention!
+If I wear it loose, I straighten it, I could not live without my GHD’s, best invention!
 Also, you have the option to have your hair done professionally onboard in the salon.

 I hope you found the Essential Cruise Formal Night Guide helpful.
 If you have any questions or have a great formal night tip, please comment below.